On the geometry of silent and anisotropic big bang singularities: Results

 \textbf{Spatially homogeneous solutions.} In $3+1$-dimensions, there are two types of spatially homogeneous solutions: maximal globally hyperbolic developments of left invariant initial data on a $3$-dimensional Lie group $G$ (the corresponding solutions are referred to as \textit{Bianchi spacetimes}); and maximal globally hyperbolic developments of initial data on $\sn{2}\times\ro$ invariant under the isometry group of the standard Riemannian metric on $\sn{2}\times\ro$ (the corresponding spacetimes are said to be of \textit{Kantowski-Sachs} type).
 The Bianchi spacetimes are, additionally, divided into \textit{Bianchi class A} and \textit{Bianchi class B}, according to whether the relevant Lie group is unimodular or non-unimodular respectively.

 \textbf{Bianchi class A.} In the case of Bianchi class A orthogonal perfect fluids, the metric can be written

 on $M:=G\times I$, where $I$ is an open interval, $G$ is a $3$-dimensional unimodular Lie group, $\{e_{i}\}$ is a basis of the Lie algebra $\mfg$ of $G$ and $\{\xi^{i}\}$ is the dual basis.
 Moreover, the structure constants $\g^{i}_{jk}$ associated with $\{e_{i}\}$, defined by $[e_{j},e_{k}]=\g^{i}_{jk}e_{i}$, satisfy $\g^{i}_{jk}=\e_{jkl}\nu^{li}$, where $\e_{ijk}$ is totally antisymmetric and satisfies $\e_{123}=1$.
 Finally, $\nu$ is a diagonal matrix whose diagonal elements belong to $\{-1,0,1\}$.
 We refer the interested reader to \cite{BianchiIXattr}, in particular \cite[Appendix~21]{BianchiIXattr} for a justification of these statements.
 Moreover, the $3$-dimensional unimodular Lie groups can be classified according to the diagonal elements of $\nu$: if $\nu=0$, the group is said to be of Bianchi type I; if one of the diagonal elements of $\nu$ is non-zero, the group is said to be of Bianchi type II; if two of the diagonal elements are non-zero, and they have different sign, the group is said to be of Bianchi type VI${}_{0}$; if two of the diagonal elements are non-zero, and they have the same sign, the group is said to be of Bianchi type VII${}_{0}$; if all of the diagonal elements are non-zero, and they do not have the same sign, the group is said to be of Bianchi type VIII; and if all of the diagonal elements are non-zero, and they have the same sign, the group is said to be of Bianchi type IX.
 The spacetimes are labeled accordingly.
-In the present setting, orthogonal perfect fluids are characterised by the following stress-energy tensor:

-where $\rho$ is the energy density and $p$ is the pressure.
-Here we also assume that there is a linear equation of state: $p=(\g-1)\rho$, where $\g$ is a constant satisfying $2/3<\g\leq 2$.
+In the present setting, $T$ takes the form (\ref{eq:T perfect fluid}) with $u^{\flat}=dt$, and we here assume $p=(\g-1)\rho$, where $\g\in (2/3,2]$.